Arafetki/DataStructures/DoubleyLinkedlist/README.md

-A Doubly Linked List (DLL) contains an extra pointer, typically called previous pointer.
-1) A DLL can be traversed in both forward and backward direction.
-2) The delete operation in DLL is more efficient if pointer to the node to be deleted is given.
-3) We can quickly insert a new node before a given node.
-In singly linked list, to delete a node, pointer to the previous node is needed.
-To get this previous node, sometimes the list is traversed.
-In DLL, we can get the previous node using previous pointer.
+Doubly linked list is a complex type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
+Therefore, in a doubly linked list, a node consists of three parts: node data, pointer to the next node in sequence (next pointer) , pointer to the previous node (previous pointer).